MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-workday-to-microsoft-cloud-app-security.md

     ![Screenshot of filling out app details.](media/connect-workday-add-app-connect-details.png)

-1. In Workday, a pop-up appears asking you if you want to allow Cloud App Security access to your Workday account.
+1. In Workday, a pop-up appears asking you if you want to allow Defender for Cloud Apps access to your Workday account.
 To proceed, click **Allow**.

     ![Screenshot of authorizing access to app.](media/connect-workday-add-app-allow.png)

-1. Back in the Cloud App Security portal, you should see a message that Workday was successfully connected.
+1. Back in the Defender for Cloud Apps portal, you should see a message that Workday was successfully connected.
 Make sure the connection succeeded by clicking **Test API**.

     Testing may take a couple of minutes.
 After receiving a success notice, click **Close**.